KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 1. AI systems which are using machine learning models
 2. Large sets of interconnected data in the Microsoft Intelligent Security Graph.

 MDAV works with Microsoft Cloud services, also known as Microsoft Advanced Protection Service (MAPS).
 With these, next-gen technologies provide quick identification of new threats.
-This is done by MDAV uploading samples of metadata or the samples themselves to allow Cloud protection to identify of the samples are malicious.
+This is done by MDAV uploading samples of metadata or the samples themselves to allow Cloud protection to identify if the samples are malicious.

 #### 2.3 Tamper Protection

-When Tamper Protection is enabled on a machine, the following MDAV setting cannot be changed by anyone, not even by applying a new GPO or a setting in Intune:
+When Tamper Protection is **enabled** on a machine, the following MDAV setting cannot be changed by anyone, **not even by applying a new GPO or a setting in Intune**:

 - Virus and threat protection remains enabled.
 - Real-time protection remains turned on.